Sneha-Gupta951/apnacollege/README.md

 # apnacollege
-this is my first git Repository
+this is my first git Repository.
+Author - Sneha Gupta